Samsung/Tizen.NET/_posts/2019-03-29-Tizen-UI-Automation-Test-using-Appium.md

 ---

 ## What is Appium?
-[Appium](http://appium.io/) is an open source test automation framework.<br>
-I added the Tizen driver in Appium, so you can test UI automatically on the Tizen platform.
+[Appium](http://appium.io/) is an open-source test automation framework.
+The Tizen driver is added in Appium, so you can test UI automatically on the Tizen platform.

-## Installing and Starting Appium
+## Install and start Appium
-I recommand installing the Appium on the server that has a Tizen emulator or a connected device.
+Samsung recommends installing the Appium framework on a server that has a Tizen emulator or a connected device.

-First, you have to install [nodejs](https://nodejs.org/), so that you can use npm and run Appium.
+First, install [nodejs](https://nodejs.org/) so you can use the npm package manager and run Appium.
-I recommend you to install the latest stable version, though Appium supports nodejs 6+.
+We recommend you install the latest stable version, although Appium supports node.js 6+.

-If you have installed the nodejs, follow the steps below.
+If you have installed node.js, follow these steps:
 1. Clone [Appium git](https://github.com/appium/appium.git)
 ```
    ~$ git clone https://github.com/appium/appium.git
 ```

-2. Go to appium folder and `npm install`
+2. Go to the Appium folder and `npm install`
 ```
     ~$ npm install
 ```

-3. Build Appium - Appium builds with `gulp`
+3. Build Appium with `gulp`
 ```
     ~$ gulp transpile
 ```

-4. Run appium
+4. Run Appium
 ```
    ~$ nodejs .
 ```

-If Appium is running well, you can see the result like below.
+If Appium is running well, you see results similar to the following:
 ![appium](https://user-images.githubusercontent.com/16184582/55209344-6697c200-5225-11e9-92d6-69c422be74bf.png)

-## Adding Tizen.Appium to Tizen .NET Applications
+## Add Tizen.Appium to Tizen .NET applications
-To automate your Tizen .NET applications, add Nuget `Tizen.Appium` to your application project.
+To automate your Tizen .NET applications, add NuGet `Tizen.Appium` to your application project.

->Install `Tizen.Appium` for `ElmSharp` or `NUI` project.<br>
->Install `Tizen.Appium.Forms` for `Xamarin.Forms` project.
+1. Install Tizen.Appium for ElmSharp or NUI projects.
+1. Install Tizen.Appium.Forms for Xamarin.Forms projects.

 ![image](https://user-images.githubusercontent.com/16184582/55209484-36045800-5226-11e9-8ca6-991873ccb072.png)

-> ElmSharp and NUI applications require a [Tizen.NET package](https://tizen.myget.org/feed/dotnet/package/nuget/Tizen.NET) version 6.0 or higher.
+- ElmSharp and NUI applications require [Tizen.NET package](https://tizen.myget.org/feed/dotnet/package/nuget/Tizen.NET) version 6.0 or higher.

-> Xamarin.Forms application requires a [Tizen.NET 4.0.0](https://www.nuget.org/packages/Tizen.NET/4.0.0).
+- Xamarin.Forms application requires [Tizen.NET 4.0.0](https://www.nuget.org/packages/Tizen.NET/4.0.0).

-### Initializing the Tizen.Appium
+### Initialize Tizen.Appium

-Add the following code to initialize `Tizen.Appium`.
+Add the following code to initialize Tizen.Appium.

-#### ElmSharp Application
+#### ElmSharp application
 ```cs
 using Tizen.Appium;